mantl/mantl/roles/logstash/README.md

 Logging role for deploying and managing [Logstash](http://logstash.net) 1.5 with Docker and systemd.

-Containers with Logstash are started on each host and collect logs from multiple inputs.
-This allows us to filter the logs and send them to a central location.
-At this time, we support several outputs such as HDFS and [Logentries](https://logentries.com/).
-Though, by default all logs are sent to STDOUT as the HDFS role is still under active development.

 ## Variables

 You can use these variables to customize your Logstash installations: